 Natural Stone

-Natural stones possess all the beneficial qualities of other types of stones while offering more designing options, which you might not get for other types.
+Natural stones possess all the beneficial qualities of other types of stones while offering more design options, which you might not get for other types.
 Also, a wall made of natural stone looks the nicest and enhances the beauty of the entire landscape.
 Thus, this material offers a perfect combination of looks and efficiency, which is rare to find.

 Interestingly, walls made of natural stone have a lot of similarities with boulder walls.
 But they are much smaller compared to the latter, which leads to a lot of differences in their application.